 There were so many highlights on my run: The pure joy that emanated on little three-year-old Ethan’s face — I could literally feel the joy while watching him and his grandmother connect and laugh while running up the hill.
 Then there were my two new friends, Orla and Danielle, enjoying the sun at the cafe.
 Orla is a TV reporter with SKY TV in London.
 Danielle just moved into the neighborhood to attend medical school.
 Welcome new neighbor!
 Orla invited me to give her a ring when visiting across the Pond.

 This euphoria you receive from being grateful isn’t just make believe.
-There are many health benefits when you become aware of what you’re thankful for — Robert Emmonds and his colleagues conducted a research project on Gratitude and Thankfulness at the University of California Davis — He found that there is an abundance of benefits from being grateful.
+There are many health benefits when you become aware of what you’re thankful for.
+Prof. Robert Emmons and his colleagues conducted a research project on gratitude and thankfulness at UC Davis and found there are an abundance of benefits by being grateful.